Amnesty says EU governments complicit in abuse of Libya migrants

 European governments are "actively supporting a sophisticated system of abuse and exploitation of refugees and migrants by the Libyan coastguard, detention authorities and smugglers in order to prevent people from crossing the Mediterranean," Amnesty said.

 "The various EU governments, Italy in particular, know full well that this is going on," Amnesty's Europe Director John Dalhuisen told AFP in Brussels.

 "This system puts Italy in particular very much in breach of its international obligations," especially on the prohibition of torture, Dalhuisen added.

-But Amnesty's Dalhuisen alleged that Italy, the main landing point for migrants sailing from Libya, has of all the EU governments "the most sophisticated set of arrangements" with Libyan Prime Minister Fayez al-Sarraj's government to detain migrants.
+Italy, the main landing point for migrants sailing from Libya, has of all the EU governments "the most sophisticated set of arrangements" with Libyan Prime Minister Fayez al-Sarraj's government to detain migrants, he said.

-He said Amnesty and other people he did not identify were preparing to take the charges to the European Court of Human Rights in Strasbourg, the UN's Committee Against Torture and its Human Rights Committee.
+Dalhuisen said Amnesty and other people he did not name are preparing to take the charges to the European Court of Human Rights in Strasbourg, the UN's Committee Against Torture and its Human Rights Committee.